The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 BRING HIKING CLOTHING APPROPRIATE FOR THE SEASON: Check out My Essential Hiking Gear List for my recommendations on hiking clothing and layering!
 Don't forget to pack rain gear!

-A GPS IS NICE TO HAVE: Check out the GAIA App for your phone.
-So far my favorite phone GPS app solution is the premium version of the GAIA GPS, which allows you to download maps in advance and take them offline into the backcountry.
+A GPS IS NICE TO HAVE: I highly recommend the Gaia GPS app for your phone.
+The premium version of Gaia GPS allows you to download maps in advance and take them offline into the backcountry.

 WANT TO PRINT OUT MY FULL BACKPACKING PACKING CHECKLIST?